 You might also be interested in these essays I wrote for the Fiction Writers Review, which also cover prose style:

-If you would like to say hello, here is a handy box.
+And, if you would like to say hello, you can email me or use this handy box.
 I’m happy to discuss any of this further.